bgoonz/docs-collection/github/organizations/keeping-your-organization-secure/restricting-email-notifications-for-your-organization.md

 ---
 title: Restricting email notifications for your organization
-intro: 'To prevent organization information from leaking into personal email accounts, you can restrict the domains where members can receive email notifications about organization activity.'
+intro: "To prevent organization information from leaking into personal email accounts, you can restrict the domains where members can receive email notifications about organization activity."
-product: '{% data reusables.gated-features.restrict-email-domain %}'
+product: "{% data reusables.gated-features.restrict-email-domain %}"
 permissions: Organization owners can restrict email notifications for an organization.
 redirect_from:
   - /articles/restricting-email-notifications-about-organization-activity-to-an-approved-email-domain/